How to do Facetime or Video Interview for a Medical Sales Job

 Finally, look at the camera lens.
 It is important to look at the camera and not at the interviewer on your phone or computer screen.
 Looking at the camera will give the effect that you are creating eye contact while also creating a more flattering perspective for the interviewer.
 Also, check to make sure the camera is pointing at you directly to ensure that the interviewer will see you properly.

 When preparing for your video interview, don’t forget the basics.
 Remember the most important step in any interview is to close the interview by asking the interviewer for the job!
-For more important tips on interviewing in medical or pharmaceutical sales, click here.
+Consult a professional for more help preparing for your next medical sales interview.